 CNC Tool Monitoring: Cutting Signature Analysis

 To perform this, the signature analysis software learns the entire signature (path) of a cut using any sensor type.
 The user can define boundaries around the learned signature, both above and below it.
 These boundaries define a window that the signature must stay within to satisfy a good cut.
 If any portion of the signature of a monitored tool exceeds the warning (yellow) or extreme (red) boundaries, an alarm is generated.
+Signature analysis is also another method to monitor tool wear so that we can quickly identify when a tool needs to be replaced.

 - Monitors the entire path of a tool in cut